Echo-Peak/YT-media-controller/Readme.md

 Go to [releases section](https://github.com/Echo-Peak/YT-media-controller/tags) and choose which channel/environment you would like to install.

 There are 3 "channels" to choose from.
-Dev channel being the most unstable.
-Release channel being the most stable.
+Alpha channel being the least stable.

-- Dev
+- ALpha
-- Staging
+- Beta
-- Release
+- Stable

 Install the EXE installer.